 If you don’t have any respiratory or heart conditions, you may suffer from the following symptoms:

 - Eye, nose, throat irritation

 - Shortness of breath

 - Tightness in your chest

-If you already have a respiratory condition, you may suffer from respiratory problems, you may suffer from the following problems:
+If you already have a respiratory condition, you may suffer from respiratory problems, and you may suffer from the following issues: